bovino/bovino/README.md

 - Data streaming (specially using Apache Kafka)
 - Automated testing and quality assurance for APIs
 - API governance
+- APIOps (specially when combined with an API-First approach)

 ## :books: Some of my coolest githup repos that you might want to take a look ##